callitask/finance-api/docs/04-BACKEND-SERVICES.md

 * **Redis Caching**: The `MarketDataController` caches the final JSON response for the frontend in Redis to minimize database load.

 ### 1.4.
 Resiliency
 * **Circuit Breakers**: Annotated with `@CircuitBreaker(name = "external-api")`.
-If a provider fails repeatedly (e.g., 50% failure rate), the system switches to an "Open" state and rejects requests immediately to prevent cascading failures.
+If a provider fails repeatedly (e.g., 50% failure rate), the system switches to an "Open" state and rejects requests immediately.
+* **Fail-Open Strategy**: For critical read operations, if the Rate Limiting service (Redis) is unreachable, the system is designed to "Fail Open" (Allow Request) rather than blocking legitimate users, ensuring high availability during infrastructure partial outages.

 ## 2. Content Management (`BlogPostService`)